smindel/silverstripe-gis/README.md

 __MySQL__ natively supports geometries since version 5.7.6 but not geographies or raster data.

-When using __Postgres__ you have to install PostGIS.
+When using __Postgres__ you have to install PostGIS and `composer require silverstripe/postgresql`.
 On Ubuntu and Debian run the following commands:

     $ sudo apt-get install postgis
     $ sudo apt-get install postgresql-9.5-postgis-scripts